totient-bio/gatnn-vs/README.md

 ### Training

-It is expected that the available data is sparse, that is that not every molecule has known activity.
+It is expected that the available data is sparse, that is that not every molecule has known activity for every target.
 That's why a `GraphDataset` class returns a triplet: `(graph, active, valid)`, and a loss function masks out all invalid datapoints from loss calculation:

 ```python
 from gatnnvs.dataset import GraphDataset, make_graph_batch